-Manchester United Women v West Ham United Women
+Man Utd back in third after win over West Ham

 Post update

 Attempt missed.
-Dagny Brynjarsdóttir (West Ham United Women) header from the centre of the box misses to the right.
-Assisted by Adriana Leon with a cross following a corner.
+Vilde Risa (Manchester United Women) header from the centre of the box is close, but misses the top right corner.
+Assisted by Kirsty Hanson with a cross.

 Post update